lixinghe1999/lixinghe1999.github.io/_pages/about.md

 as a member of [AIoT Lab](http://aiot.ie.cuhk.edu.hk/).
 Before that, I obtained Bachelor degree of Engineering at [UESTC](https://en.uestc.edu.cn/) in 2021 and visited
 [UC Berkeley](https://www.berkeley.edu/) in 2020.
 I was a research assistant at CUHK in 2021.

-My research interests span on acoustic sensing, wearable and VR/AR.
+My research interests span on efficient multi-modal system, wearable and VR/AR.